arthurvinice/arthurvinice/README.md

 ### 💻 About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Software Development at IFRN/Brasil.
+- 🎓 &nbsp; Graduated Software Developer at IFRN/Brazil.

 ### 🛠 &nbsp;Tech Stack